 Remuneration of the Executive Board and Supervisory Board

-In the interests of good corporate governance, adesso creates the greatest possible transparency regarding the structure and level of remuneration of the Executive Board and Supervisory Board.
-To this end, the Executive Board and Supervisory Board prepare an annual remuneration report in accordance with Principle 26 of the GCGC and the statutory provisions. adesso publishes the remuneration system approved by the Annual General Meeting, the resolution of the Annual General Meeting and the remuneration report together with the auditor's report and the resolution of approval of the Annual General Meeting on the company's website as set out in the corporate governance declaration in accordance with the statutory provisions.
+In the interest of good corporate governance, adesso ensures the greatest possible transparency regarding the structure and amount of remuneration paid to the Executive Board and Supervisory Board.
+To this end, the Executive Board and Supervisory Board prepare a remuneration report in accordance with the statutory provisions and in accordance with Principle 26 of the GCGC. adesso publishes the remuneration system approved by the Annual General Meeting, the resolution of the Annual General Meeting and the remuneration report together with the auditor's report and the approval resolution of the Annual General Meeting on the company's website in accordance with the statutory provisions, as set out in the declaration on corporate governance.

-Directors' dealings by executives
+Directors' dealings

-In accordance with Art.
-19 para.
-1 MAR, persons who perform management functions at adesso SE and persons closely related to them must notify adesso SE and the German Federal Financial Supervisory Authority (BaFin) of any proprietary transactions involving shares or debt instruments of adesso SE or related derivatives or other related financial instruments.
+In accordance with Article 19 (1) of the Market Abuse Regulation (MAR), persons who perform management functions at adesso SE and persons closely associated with them must report any transactions conducted on their own account involving shares or debt instruments of adesso SE or derivatives or other financial instruments linked thereto to adesso SE and the Federal Financial Supervisory Authority (BaFin).
 These reports must be made immediately and no later than three business days after the date of the transaction.
-In accordance with Art.
-19 para.
-3 MAR, adesso SE ensures that the information contained in such a notification is published within two business days of receipt in accordance with the statutory requirements.
-In the 2023 reporting year, a total of two transactions were reported, one by a member of the Executive Board and one by a person closely related to a member of the Supervisory Board.
-One sale and one purchase were reported.
-We provided information on these transactions throughout Europe by means of notifications in accordance with Art.
-19 para.
-3 MAR.
-A list of the notifications received in the financial year and an archive are always available in the Investor Relations section of the website at www.adesso-group.de.
+In accordance with Article 19 (3) MAR, adesso SE ensures that, upon receiving such a report, it publishes the information contained therein within two business days in accordance with legal requirements.
+In the reporting year 2024, a total of nine transactions were reported, one of which was carried out by a member of the Management Board and three by a person closely associated with a member of the Management Board.
+Three further transactions were reported by a member of the Supervisory Board and the remaining two by persons closely associated with members of the Supervisory Board.
+Two sales and seven purchases were reported.
+We provided information on these transactions throughout Europe by means of notifications in accordance with Article 19 (3) MAR.
+We maintain a constantly updated list of the notifications received during the financial year and an archive in the Investor Relations section of the website at www.adesso-group.de.

-Diversity and independence of Supervisory Board members
+Diversity and independence of the Supervisory Board members

-In accordance with Section 111 (5) AktG, the Supervisory Board of adesso SE resolved at its meeting on 30 June 2022 to set a target quota of women on the Executive Board of at least 16% and on the Supervisory Board of at least 33%.
+At its meeting on 30 June 2022, the Supervisory Board of adesso SE resolved a target quota of at least 16 % for women on the Executive Board and at least 33 % for women on the Supervisory Board in accordance with Section 111 (5) of the German Stock Corporation Act (AktG).
 The target quotas were set for the period from 1 July 2022 to 30 June 2027.
-The target quotas of 0% each set for the previous five-year period were achieved and were based on the terms of office of the six members of the Supervisory Board elected by the Annual General Meeting of adesso SE until 2020, all of whom were male.
-The target quota for the Executive Board was set against the background of the low number of internal and external female candidates and applicants for an Executive Board position with responsibility for operational business areas.
+The target quotas of 0 % set for the previous five-year period were achieved and were based on the terms of office of the six members of the Supervisory Board elected by the Annual General Meeting of adesso SE until 2020, all of whom were male.
+The target for the Executive Board was set in view of the low number of internal and external female candidates for an Executive Board position with responsibility for operational business units.
 The aim was not to expand or change the Executive Board in the area of cross-divisional functions.
-There is currently one female member of the Executive Board and one female member of the Supervisory Board.
+Currently, one member of the Executive Board and one member of the Supervisory Board are female.

 Transparent accounting and comprehensive reporting

-On 2 June 2015, the Annual General Meeting authorised the Executive Board and - insofar as the members of the Executive Board are concerned - the Supervisory Board to issue up to 500,000 subscription rights for one company share each to employees, managers and members of the Executive Board of adesso SE and to employees and members of the management of affiliated companies as part of a 2015 share option plan (contingent capital 2015).
-The conditional capital increase is only to be carried out to the extent that subscription rights are issued from the conditional capital as part of the 2015 share option plan by 15 December 2019 and the holders of these subscription rights exercise them within the exercise period, provided that treasury shares are not used to service them.
-The options can be exercised for the first time 48 months after the respective option issue date.
-The prerequisite for exercising options is that the closing price of the company's shares on the Frankfurt am Main stock exchange on the day before the start of the respective exercise period is at least 10% higher than the exercise price.
-A total of 57,448 options have been issued from the contingent capital 2015 since the beginning of 2016.
-Since 16 December 2019, no further share options can be issued from this programme.
-Of the options issued, 13,000 had expired.
-By resolution of the Annual General Meeting on 3 June 2020, the contingent capital 2015 was adjusted with regard to the maximum number of outstanding options still to be serviced from this capital at that time.
-It was reduced from € 500,000.00 to € 50,000.00.
-Since the first due date in the 2020 financial year, a total of 34,500 options to subscribe to 34,500 shares from the contingent capital 2015 had been converted by the time this report was prepared.
-In 2023, the number of options converted totalled 8,000.
+On 2 June 2015, the Annual General Meeting authorised the Executive Board and – insofar as the members of the Executive Board are concerned – the Supervisory Board to issue up to 500,000 subscription rights for one share each in the company to employees, executives and members of the Executive Board of adesso SE as well as employees and management of affiliated companies as part of a 2015 stock option plan (contingent capital 2015).
+The conditional capital increase shall only be carried out to the extent that subscription rights are issued from the conditional capital as part of the 2015 Stock Option Plan by 15 December 2019 and the holders of these subscription rights exercise them within the exercise period, provided that treasury shares are not used to service them.
+The options can only be exercised after a period of 48 months after the respective option issue date.
+A prerequisite for exercising options is that the closing price of the company's shares on the Frankfurt Stock Exchange on the day before the start of the respective exercise period is at least 10% higher than the exercise price.
+A total of 57,448 options have been issued from the conditional capital 2015 since the beginning of 2016.
+No further share options can be issued from this programme after 16 December 2019.
+Of the options issued, 13,000 had lapsed.
+By resolution of the Annual General Meeting on 3 June 2020, the conditional capital 2015 was adjusted with regard to the maximum number of outstanding options to be served from this capital at that time.
+It was reduced from €500,000.00 to €50,000.00.
+From the first due date in the 2020 financial year until this report was prepared, a total of 36,500 options to purchase 36,500 shares from the 2015 conditional capital were converted.
+Of this, the number of converted options in 2024 amounted to 2,000.

-On 3 June 2020, the Annual General Meeting authorised the Executive Board or - insofar as the members of the Executive Board are concerned - the Supervisory Board to issue up to 500,000 subscription rights for one share each in the company to employees, managers and Executive Board members of adesso SE and to employees and members of the management of affiliated companies as part of a share option plan 2020 (contingent capital 2020).
-The conditional capital increase is only to be carried out to the extent that subscription rights are issued from the conditional capital as part of the 2020 share option plan by 15 December 2024 and the holders of these subscription rights exercise them within the exercise period, unless treasury shares are used to service them.
-The options can be exercised for the first time four years after the respective option issue date.
-The prerequisite for exercising options is that the closing auction price of the company's shares on the Frankfurt Stock Exchange in Xetra trading (or a functionally comparable successor system to the Xetra system) on the day before the start of the respective exercise period is at least 10% higher than the exercise price.
-Since the first issue in the 2021 financial year, 218,678 options have been granted from the contingent capital 2020 up to the date of this report, of which 74,565 options were granted in the 2023 reporting year.
+On 3 June 2020, the Annual General Meeting authorised the Executive Board or – insofar as it concerns the members of the Executive Board – the Supervisory Board to issue up to 500,000 subscription rights for one share each in the company to employees, executives and members of the Executive Board of adesso SE as well as to employees and members of the management of affiliated companies as part of a 2020 stock option plan (conditional capital 2020).
+The conditional capital increase shall only be carried out to the extent that subscription rights are issued from the conditional capital under the 2020 Stock Option Plan by 15 December 2024 and the holders of these subscription rights exercise them within the exercise period, provided that treasury shares are not used to service them.
+The options may only be exercised after a period of four years following the respective option issue date.
+Options may only be exercised if the closing auction price of the company's shares on the Frankfurt Stock Exchange in Xetra trading (or a functionally comparable successor system taking the place of the Xetra system) on the day before the start of the respective exercise period is at least 10% higher than the exercise price.
+No further share options can be issued under this programme after 16 December 2024.
+From the time of the first issue in the 2021 financial year until the time of this report, 310,042 options were granted from the conditional capital 2020, of which 91,364 options were in the 2024 reporting year.

-The company's share capital has therefore been conditionally increased by up to € 515,500.00 by issuing up to 515,500 no-par value bearer shares (no-par value shares) (conditional capital 2015 and 2020).
+The company's share capital is thus conditionally increased by up to €1,013,500.00 through the issue of up to 1,013,500 no-par bearer shares (no-par shares) (conditional capital 2015, 2020 and 2024).

 Compliance